Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

 .. figure:: /images/lighting-falloff-linquad.jpg
    :width: 308px

-   Lamp panel with Lin/Quad Weighted Falloff options highlighted
+   Lamp panel with Lin/Quad Weighted Falloff options highlighted.

 When this setting is chosen, two sliders are shown,